lux-group/renovate-config/README.md

   "prCreation": "not-pending",
   //if CI has not finished after 24 hours, raise PR anyway "prNotPendingHours": 24,
-  //Replace the range with a newer one if the new version falls outside it, and update nothing otherwise "rangeStrategy": "replace",
+  //bump the range even if the new version satisfies the existing range, e.g. ^1.0.0 -> ^1.1.0 "rangeStrategy": "bump",
   //PRs will be raised separately for each available major upgrade version.
   "separateMultipleMajor": true
 }